 NOTE: many people have asked me about the tall cylindrical paper mache box.
 I made this doll in probably 1998 or 1999.
 At the time, I found the cylinder at Michaels.
-While it’s a cool box, if you can’t find one, you can just as easily use a regular paper mache box, or no box at all.
+While it’s a cool box, if you can’t find one, you can just as easily use a regular paper mache box or even a Pringles container, or no box at all.
 Just print out the poem on card stock and tie it to the doll. :)

 Below is the poem:

 There’s a little Dammit doll

 You cannot do without.

 Just grasp it firmly by the legs,

 And as you whack the stuffing out

 And grumble out repeatedly